dialoa/dialectica-filters/sections-to-meta/README.md

 - Entering blocks in a metadata YAML block is error-prone for users unfamiliar with YAML indentation rules.
 Allowing them to enter these fields in the document itself is easier.

+The filter also provide a `reviewof` field intended for book reviews.

 Usage
 =====